tock/book/src/course/soil-moisture/app-display.md

 We start by implementing a function that displays the soil moisture on the screen.

+To help with this, we will use the [U8G2](https://github.com/olikraus/u8g2) library supported by libtock-c.
+This is a library designed for monochromatic displays.
+It includes a host of functions for drawing text and shapes.

 1. The first step is to put together a string to display on the screen.

     ```c